About study permit extensions

 Current students inside Canada

-It's recommended that you apply 3 to 4 months before your current study permit expires.
+It's recommended that you apply up to 6 months before your current study permit expires, ideally at least 3 to 4 months before your current study permit expires.
+Check processing times.

 To maintain status in Canada, you must submit your application before 11:59 pm Coordinated Universal Time (UTC), not local time, on the day your study permit expires, or change or extend your status within 90 days after your letter of completion becomes available if you’ve finished your program—whichever comes first.